glasnt/talks/2016_03_DjangoConEU/slides.md

 You can use this to your own advantage

+NEW

+Twitter implements all these on the web

+As long as you are using a browser that runs javascript and can display images, Twitter will work every emoji.

 ---

  <div style='width: 50%; margin: 0 auto;'><p align='center'><img height='400px' src='pictures/g/twisted.svg'></p></div> <!-- .slide: class="center" -->